mbsa-tud/tsad_platform/README.md

 #### Add deep-learning anomaly detection models

-It's recommended to implement the deep-learning models using functions from MATLAB's deep-learning Toolbox and using the data preparation methods provided by the platform (this data preparation mode is enabled by default and nothing needs to be done other than adding the `dataType` field to the `options` struct (see above)).
+It's recommended to implement the deep-learning models using functions from MATLAB's deep-learning Toolbox and using the data preparation methods provided by the platform (this data preparation mode is enabled by default and nothing needs to be done other than adding the `dataType` field to the `modelOptions` struct (see above)).
 To add a new DL model, follow these steps:

 1. **Define the layers**: Go to the folder `tsad_platform > src > models > deep_neural_networks` and open the file `getLayers.m`.
 Add a new option in the main *switch* statement for the name of your model:

     ```matlab
-    switch modelOptions.model
+    switch modelOptions.name
         % Add your model here
         case 'Your model name'
             % Get hyperparameters from options